 Help desk or customer service software with built-in omnichannel support is ideal for delivering a seamless omnichannel customer experience.

-A great example is BoldDesk, which offers powerful features like an omnichannel inbox, a unified ticketing system, AI-powered CX automation, and live chat.
+For example, platforms like BoldDesk offer powerful features like an omnichannel inbox, a unified ticketing system, AI-powered CX automation, and live chat.

 An omnichannel customer experience strategy elevates customer satisfaction by delivering swift, seamless responses and highly personalized support.